Kegel8 Hydrolysed Collagen 400mg Supplement

 - Essential supplement to boost muscle, energy and vitality.

-- One month’s supply, easy swallow tablet 400mg
+- Three month’s supply, easy swallow tablet 400mg

 - Specially formulated Hydrolysed Collagen for Kegel8 and Made in England